confuzzed03/ProviderService/README.md

 ## Provider Service

 This application serves as the backend service for the provider directoy.
 It performs basic CRUD operations on providers.
+Providers are stored in remote MongoDB instance.

 There are five operations available for the service.
 Please see routes for more information on service URL's.